soc221b/form-validation.js/docs/validator.md

   anyError: false,
   dirty: false,
   anyDirty: false,
-  * errors: {
+  errors: {
     * alreadyBeenUsed: 'This account has already been used.'
-  * },
+  },
   params: {
+    languageCode: 'en',
     $rules: {
-      alreadyBeenUsed: false
+    * alreadyBeenUsed: false
     }
   }
 }